 Creating a network

 As well as carrying out research, also on the agenda for the Marie Skłodowska-Curie Actions fellowship program is creating a network.
-A total of nine doctoral students and two postdocs from different universities, companies and scientific institutions from Germany and abroad were involved in the Ecostore project.
+A total of twelve doctoral students and two postdocs from different universities, companies and scientific institutions from Germany and abroad were involved in the Ecostore project.
 Reciprocal research stays for participants were also integrated into the project.
 This meant that Efi Hadjixenophontos was able to spend two months as a guest researcher at both Tohoku University in Japan and at the French National Centre for Scientific Research (CNRS) in Paris.
 In addition, she visited the French subsidiary of the company SAFT Batteries.
 Dr. Efi Hadjixenophontos completed her doctorate at the Institute of Material Science at the University of Stuttgart under Prof. Guido Schmitz.
 “I’m very thankful for the fantastic research environment at the institute and for the commitment shown by Prof. Schmitz”, she points out.
 Since 2019 she has been working as a materials scientist at the Institute of Engineering Thermodynamics at the German Aerospace Center (DLR).